LambdaTest/documentation/docs/codeship-integration.md

 protractor local.conf.js
 ```

-The setup command will be the same as mentioned earlier under the “Integration With Codeship” section.
+The setup command will be the same as mentioned earlier under the "Integration With Codeship" section.
 After then commit any changes into the repository and get your test run using LambdaTest Tunnel.

 ## Parallel Testing
 ***